-I’ve been around the block as a raw fooder long enough to sense whether someone’s going to succeed in his or her transition or retreat to animal, cooked and processed foods, calling this raw food thing a bunch of fooey.
-Succeeding on a raw food diet comes down to one simple recipe requiring three ingredients: educating yourself with the best information, having patience with your body and revealing your eye of the tiger in demonstrating strength and persistence.
+I’ve been around the block as a raw food fan long enough to sense whether someone’s going to succeed in his or her transition or retreat to animal, cooked and processed foods, calling this raw food thing a bunch of fooey.
+Succeeding on a raw food diet comes down to one simple recipe requiring three ingredients:

 If you’re going to just dive in based on watching a few five-minute YouTube videos, I’d congratulate you on your excitement but argue that, to know what you’re doing and why you’re doing it, it’d serve you well to read perspective from several or even many who’ve achieved success on the diet for a measured period of time.
 Everyone has perspective from which we all can learn.
 It always startles me when I learn about people changing something so drastic as diet after doing practically no research.
 Sure, a diet rich in fruits and vegetables is going to be healthier than eating the standard American diet, but lots of those SAD foods are fortified with nutrients that are not always easy to come by on a raw food diet.